AhmedMohamedKamel2022/Zomato-Prediction-App/README.md

 Data.cvs --> this data after preproccessing which the model was trained on it.

-Project.ipynb -->project
+Project.ipynb -->project.

-app.py --> streamlit app
+app.py --> streamlit app.

-Models.rar --> that have scaler and classifier algorithm
+Models.rar --> that have scaler and classifier algorithm.

-txt_file --> the task of project
+txt_file --> the task of project.

-images --> contain image that were used in app.py
+images --> contain image that were used in app.py.